lbannan/next-gen-qgis-workshop/README.md

 ## Overview

 Welcome to the Introduction to QGIS Workshop from the Next-Gen Agricultural Extension Project!
 This repository contains download links, resources and materials for a workshop created for the National University of Battambang (NUBB), Cambodia.
-The workshop is designed to introduce participants to the fundamentals of QGIS, a powerful open-source Geographic Information System (GIS) software.
+The workshop is designed to introduce participants to the fundamentals of QGIS, an open-source Geographic Information System (GIS) software.

 The workshop is a part of the Next-Generation Agricultural Extension project hosted at The University of Melbourne and funded by the Australian Centre for International Agricultural Research.
 Read more about the project [here](https://farmerdecisionmaking.com/project-2/).

 ## Workshop Details

-- **Date:** TBC February 2024
+- **Date:** 2 February 2024
 - **Time:** 9:00am - 12:00pm
 - **Location:** Room TBC, NUBB
 - **Lead Facilitator:** Le-Anne Bannan